Must Explore Abandoned Places In Washington

 The hospital closed in 1973, though some parts still remain in use.
 If you are looking for intriguing abandoned places in Washington, Northern State Hospital is a must-visit.

 Know Any Cool Abandoned Places in Washington?

-What abandoned places in Washington are your favorite that you’ve explored?
+You can also see our article on the best abandoned places in Spokane, WA.
+What abandoned place in Washington is your favorite that you’ve explored?
 Share in the comments!